 Ted Grimsrud—June 11, 2012

 I recently read a fascinating and well executed collection of essays, The Activist Impulse: Essays on the Intersection of Evangelicalism and Anabaptism, edited by Jared S. Burkholder and David C. Cramer (Pickwick Publications, 2012).
-I intend to interact more explicitly with this book soon, but right now I want to reflect a bit on some thoughts that reading it triggered for me.
+I interact more explicitly with the book in this review, but here I want to reflect a bit on some thoughts that reading it triggered for me.

 One of the basic issues The Activist Impulse takes up is the relationship between “Anabaptism” and “evangelicalism”—especially how closely those in each movement should be linked.
 As many of the writers in the book acknowledge, each of these terms is difficult to define.
 Both refer to movements and mindsets, not to clearly delineated organizations.